Extending CDCL-based Model Enumeration with Weights: Introduction

 \subsection{Contributions}

-\begin{itemize} \item We formally introduce \emph{Weighted Model Enumeration}, a generalization of classical reasoning problems, such as AllSAT, WMC, and MaxSAT, supporting the enumeration of weighted satisfying assignments, possibly under weight-based criteria. \item We extend CDCL with weight-aware propagation and pruning, enabling the solver to detect weight conflicts when no completion of the current trail satisfies the weight constraints.
-This introduces new forms of conflict analysis and clause learning. \item We develop two CDCL frameworks for WME: a \emph{chronological} variant (implicit blocking clauses, low memory footprint, order-sensitive) and a \emph{non-chronological} variant (explicit blocking clauses, restart-friendly). \item We implement both designs and study their behavior across thresholds and weight distributions, highlighting regimes where one approach outperforms the other. \end{itemize}
+\begin{itemize} \item We formally introduce \emph{Weighted Model Enumeration}, a generalization of classical reasoning problems, such as AllSAT, WMC, and MaxSAT, supporting the enumeration of weighted satisfying assignments, possibly under weight-based criteria. \item We introduce weight-aware propagation and pruning within CDCL-based enumeration, enabling early detection of infeasible branches. \item We develop two CDCL frameworks for WME: a \emph{chronological} variant (implicit blocking clauses, low memory footprint, order-sensitive) and a \emph{non-chronological} variant (explicit blocking clauses, restart-friendly). \item We implement both designs and study their behavior across thresholds and weight distributions, highlighting regimes where one approach outperforms the other. \end{itemize}